AimTuxOfficial/AimTux/README.md

 ## Un-injecting

+If you want to unload the hack from the game, you will first need to launch the game with the command `~/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo.sh`, this will start the game using `gdb` in an `-insecure` mode.

 Once again, make sure you're inside of the AimTux directory, and type `./uload`.

 *AimTux* should now be unloaded from the game,